MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/index.md

 type of agent to suit the target operating system and platform; such as Windows and Linux.

-If the target machines are Azure VMs, you can quickly and easily prepare them by by installing the **Azure Pipelines Agent** Azure VM extension on each of the VMs, or by using the **Azure Resource Group Deployment** task in your release pipeline to create a deployment group dynamically.
+If the target machines are Azure VMs, you can quickly and easily prepare them by installing the **Azure Pipelines Agent** Azure VM extension on each of the VMs, or by using the **Azure Resource Group Deployment** task in your release pipeline to create a deployment group dynamically.